Franz von Lenbach: Biography

 By the 1890s, he was painting almost entirely from photographs, a common practice at the time, but he also began working too fast, in an effort to create sufficient income.
 In 1895, a major scandal erupted when one of his assistants took unfinished paintings and sketches, had students fill in the details, and passed them off as Lenbach's work.
-In 1896, he and Magdalena were divorced, over suspicions of infidelity with her doctor, Ernst Schweninger,whom she did in fact later marry.
+In 1896, he and Magdalena were divorced, over suspicions of infidelity with her doctor, Ernst Schweninger, whom she did in fact later marry.
 Lenbach also remarried, to Charlotte von Hornstein, daughter of the composer Robert von Hornstein.

 He refused to join the Munich Secession and was highly critical of the new Bavarian National Museum.
 He also began to paint women, almost exclusively, whereas before he had concentrated on men.
 Around 1900, he started to produce trading card designs for the Stollwerck chocolate company of Cologne.

 In 1902, he became an honorary Knight in the Légion d’Honneur.
 That same year, he suffered a stroke while returning from a trip to his home town and never fully recovered.
-He died at his Munich villa two years later.
+He died at his Munich villa two years later, on 6 May 1904.
 He was buried at the Westfriedhof and many prominent figures spoke at his funeral.